 "The world froze up with a girl", March 2017 (screenshot of film)

 "You're sleeping with other shapes and colours", March 2017 (screenshot of film)

 "Work with the girls who code", March 2017 (screenshot of film)

-I placed the algorithmic narrative within library books throughout the Bibliothèque et Archives Nationales du Québec.
-By placing the text within real books, my computerised author was elevated to the same status as human authors.
+The algorithmic narrative was placed within library books throughout the Bibliothèque et Archives Nationales du Québec.
+By placing the text within real books, the computerised author was elevated to the same status as human authors.